 - The Cameo: The signature "do do do" refrain on Franz Ferdinand's cover of "Sound and Vision" are sung by the girls because both bands happened to run into each other at the same recording studio.

-- The Caper: Played for Laughs in the video for their cover of "I Think We're Alone Now".
+- The Caper: The video for their cover of "I Think We're Alone Now", in which they go undercover at a casino to rob a high-roller.
 The video even came with three separate endings.

 - Cover Version: Several appear on their albums and many times on tour or radio appearances.

 - The City vs. the Country: "Live In The Country" is about ditching the stressful city life for the quieter village life of ducks, lakes, and selling cake at the village markets.
 Bonus points for including animal noises at the end of the song.